jannis-kiriasis/digibooking/README.md

 Some hotels hire entire digital marketing teams while others outsource digital marketing services from agencies.

-Digibooking specialise in digital marketing services for hotels to grow their online bookings from Google Search.
+Digibooking specialises in digital marketing services for hotels to grow their online bookings from Google Search.

 ### Who is Digibooking for?
-Digibooking is for hotel and B&Bs managers (or those resposible for the hotels' online marketing) looking to outsource Google Search services.
+Digibooking is for hotel and B&Bs managers (or those responsible for the hotels' online marketing) looking to outsource Google Search services.

 ### What Digibooking offer:
 - SEO: Search Engine Optimisation to grow the hotel / b&bs awareness on Google's organic results.